iifl-logo

 Banas Finance Ltd Share Price Management Discussions

-The Management Discussion and Analysis Report for the year ended 31st March, 2024 as stipulated under Regulation 34 (2) (e) read with Schedule V of SEBI (LODR) Regulations 2015 have been included in consonance with the Code of Corporate Governance as approved by The Securities and Exchange Board of India (SEBI).
+The Management Discussion and Analysis Report for the year ended 31st March, 2025 as stipulated under Regulation 34 (2) (e) read with Schedule V of SEBI (LODR) Regulations 2015 have been included in consonance with the Code of Corporate Governance as approved by The Securities and Exchange Board of India (SEBI).

-Investors are cautioned that these discussions contain certain forward looking statements that involve risk and uncertainties including those risks which are inherent in the Companys growth and strategy.
-The company undertakes no obligation to publicly update or revise any of the opinions or forward looking statements expressed in this report consequent to new information or developments, events or otherwise.
+Investors are cautioned that these discussions contain certain forward-looking statements that involve risk and uncertainties including those risks which are inherent in the Companys growth and strategy.
+The company undertakes no obligation to publicly update or revise any of the opinions or forward-looking statements expressed in this report consequent to new information or developments, events or otherwise.

-Banas Finance Ltd. is a Non deposit-taking Non-Banking Financial Company (NBFC-D) registered with the Reserve Bank of India (RBI).
+The operational performance and future outlook of the business has been reviewed by the management based on current resources and future development of the Company.
+Banas Finance Ltd. is a non-deposit-taking Non-Banking Financial Company (NBFC-D) registered with the Reserve Bank of India (RBI).
 It is mainly engaged into business of Finance and Share Trading activity.
 The Company has a good lending portfolio.

 MACRO ECONOMIC ENVIRONMENT: